Harvard-CS145/mininet_topology/README.md

 In Mininet, by default hosts get assigned MAC addresses using the following pattern: `00:00:<IP address to hex>`.
 For example if h1 IP's address were `10.0.1.5` the MAC address would be: `00:00:0a:00:01:05`.
 The default IP address of host hX is `10.0.0.X`.

-To find out the port mappings for each switch, you can check the messages printed by when running the `p4run` command in Step 1:
+To find out the port mappings for each switch, you can check the messages printed by when running the `p4run` command:

 ```
 Switch port mapping: